I Spent 3 Hours Researching What Mic Every Top Podcaster Uses - Here's What Surprised Me

 The difference between a top podcast's audio and a mediocre podcast's audio isn't usually the microphone.
 It's the room.
 Treated recording spaces - acoustic panels, carpet, soft furnishings - remove the echo and reverb that makes home studio recordings sound amateur.
 The SM7B in a properly treated room sounds like a professional podcast.
 The SM7B in a hard-surface room sounds like a YouTube video.

-I found zero USB microphones in top podcast setups.
-Every professional podcast setup uses XLR microphones going into an audio interface or mixer.
-This doesn't mean USB mics are bad for beginners — but it does tell you something about the ceiling.
+Every professional podcast setup I verified uses XLR microphones going into an audio interface or mixer.
+USB mics aren't bad for beginners - but they're not what top podcasts use.

 What This Research Actually Tells You